UrbanAnalyst/docs/src/example.md

 services to the areas where most people live.
-Not implementing this weighting would, in contrast, leave measures in some form of times per unit area, so that for example travel times from unpopulated parts of a city would be weighted equally to times from very densely populated parts.
-Weighting travel times by population density effectively converts, them to times averaged across each person in a city, with the same argument applying to all other variables.
+Not implementing this weighting would, in contrast, leave measures in some form of times per unit area, so that for example travel times from unpopulated parts of a city would be weighted equally to times from densely populated parts.
+Weighting travel times, and all other UTA variables, by population density converts them to values as experienced on average by each person in a city.

 The comparisons in this chapter between Paris and Berlin are mostly drawn from the "Stats" page, which provides overviews of entire cities, and comparisons